-For those of you who are new here… after a decade of writing CTMQ, I decided to try to “complete” towns.
+After a decade of writing CTMQ, I decided to try to “complete” towns.
 In that decade of traveling and writing, I had already done a lot of stuff in many of our towns already.
 However, I have been continually surprised by how much more there often is to do.
-This page you’re reading includes my “town completion celebration meal.”
-These will sometimes be at the best restaurant in town.
-Or the most historic.
-Or the most iconic.
-Or the most unique.
-Or the only one.
-Or at a gas station.
-Every town is different!
+This page includes my “town completion celebration meal” and recap of my Ashford experiences.

 Let’s get to it.

 Population: 4,317 as of the 2010 census.
 (138th in Connecticut)

 First CTMQ Visit: The Concrete Factory, November 2011 (Closed)

 In the case of Ashford, celebrating this monumental achievement at Midway Pizza and Restaurant was a no-brainer.
 Midway deserves its own page, as you’ll read, but it isn’t getting one.
 I’m sure this will happen in other towns as well.

 Midway is named Midway because it is the midway point between Hartford and Providence along route 44.
 (Since I’m me, I just checked.
 It is 10 miles closer to Hartford than it is to Providence, but whatever.
 It was named in 1937 when I-84 didn’t exist.)

 Midway has changed ownership hands only a few times over its long existence, most recently in 1987 when brothers Peter and George Lytras bought the joint.
 Fortuitously for the brothers, Paul Newman happened to open the awesome Hole in the Wall Gang Camp down the road in 1988.
 There is pretty much literally nowhere else to eat for miles around, so Newman became a Midway regular.